 - Did the Plaintiff make a police report for each allegation in the PFA?

 - Can the Plaintiff explain why the police never filed charges for the alleged abuse?

 - Did the Plaintiff produce medical records or photographs to corroborate alleged injuries?

 - Why doesn’t the Plaintiff have any witnesses to the alleged acts of abuse?

 - Why did the Plaintiff wait to file the PFA?

 The PFA judge may dismiss the Plaintiff’s Petition if some or all of these factors are present.

 Can I Appeal a PFA Order in PA?

 Yes.
 In some cases, it is essential to appeal the final ruling of the family court PFA judge to protect your rights and to correct factual or legal mistakes made by the court.
-Generally, you have 10 days to file a Motion for Reconsideration of the final PFA ruling.
-In addition, you must file a Notice of Appeal of the PFA decision to the Pennsylvania Superior Court within 30 days of the date of the ruling on the PFA Final Order.
+A PFA Defendant has 10 days to file a Motion for Reconsideration of the final PFA ruling.

-The appeal of the Final PFA Ruling to the Pennsylvania Superior Court should be filed within the 30-day deadline, even when you choose to petition the PFA trial court for a reconsideration of the judge’s PFA decision.
+A PFA Defendant should file the appeal of the Final PFA Ruling to the Pennsylvania Superior Court within the 30-day deadline.
+Notably, the Defendant should file the appeal within the 30-day deadline even when the Respondent requests a reconsideration of the Judge’s PFA decision.